preactjs/preact-www/content/en/guide/v10/getting-started.md

 }
 ```

-> [babeljs](https://babeljs.io/) has some of the best documentation out there.
-We highly recommend checking it out for questions surrounding babel and how to set it up.
+> [Babel](https://babeljs.io/) has some of the best documentation out there.
+We highly recommend checking it out for questions surrounding Babel and how to set it up.

 ### Aliasing React to Preact

-At some point you'll probably want to make use of the vast react ecosystem.
+At some point, you'll probably want to make use of the vast React ecosystem.
 Libraries and Components originally written for React work seamlessly with our compatibility layer.
-To make use of it we need to point all `react` and `react-dom` imports to Preact.
-This step is called aliasing.
+To make use of it, we need to point all `react` and `react-dom` imports to Preact.
+This step is called _aliasing._

 #### Aliasing in webpack

-To alias any package in webpack you need to add the `resolve.alias` section
+To alias any package in webpack, you need to add the `resolve.alias` section
 to your config.
-Depending on the configuration you're using this section may
+Depending on the configuration you're using, this section may
 already be present, but missing the aliases for Preact.

 ```js